-How to fix common problems the Elite Dangerous launcher
+How to fix common problems with the Elite Dangerous launcher

-Restart your PC fully and then run the launcher again, making sure you're not launching the game as an administrator.
+Restart your computer Restart your PC fully and then run the launcher again, making sure you're not launching the game as an administrator.

 - Use the launcher as normal to install Elite Dangerous.